nmarsollier/viaduct/docs/content/docs/getting_started/_index.md

 }
 ```

 You can see the two Viaduct plugins appearing here.
 Viaduct applications are structured as multi-project Gradle builds.
 The root project must contain the _application_ plugin shown above: this plugin coordinates certain build processes across the engine application.
 In addition, one or more projects also apply the _module_ plugin, which indicates that that project contains application code (in our case, the code found in `HelloWorldResolvers.kt`).
-As this example shows, a Viaduct application can be as simple as a single project build, in which case both plugins are applied to taht one project.
+As this example shows, a Viaduct application can be as simple as a single project build, in which case both plugins are applied to that one project.

 ## Extending the Application